handebudak/dashboard-case-study/README.md

-# Datahumble Case - One Page Dashboard
+# Case Study - One Page Dashboard

 ## Description
 This project is a one-page dashboard case study built with Nuxt 3 and Vue 3.
 It is designed as a UI/UX showcase and will not be deployed to production.
 The dashboard features a responsive layout, sidebar navigation, header with user actions, and a right panel for additional information.
 Data is provided via a mock API for demonstration purposes.